 Baking soda, vinegar, and water are excellent for cleaning the oven.
 First, sprinkle a cup or more of baking soda over the bottom of the oven, then cover the baking soda with enough water to make a thick paste.
 Let the mixture sit overnight.
 The next morning the grease will be easy to wipe up because the grime will have loosened.
 When you have cleaned up the worst of the mess, dab a bit of liquid detergent or soap on a sponge, and wash the remaining residue from the oven.

 Sprinkle water generously over the bottom of the oven, then cover the grime with enough baking soda that the surface is totally white.
 Sprinkle some more water over the top.
 Then, let the mixture sit overnight.
 You can easily wipe up the grease the next morning because the grime will have loosened.
 When you have cleaned up the worst of the mess, dab a bit of liquid detergent or soap on a sponge, and wash the remaining residue from the oven.
 If this recipe doesn’t work then it is probably because you didn’t use enough baking soda and/or water.

 Toilet Bowl Cleaner DIY

-Combine 1/4 cup baking soda and 1 cup vinegar, pour into toilet bowl and let it set for a few minutes.
-Scrub with a brush then rinse.
+Combine 1/4 cup baking soda and 1 cup vinegar, pour into the toilet bowl and let it sit for a few minutes.
+Scrub with a brush and then rinse.
 A mixture of borax (2 parts) and lemon juice (one part) will also work.

 Homemade Tub and Tile Cleaner